UP-RS-ESP/OrthoSAM/README.md

 ## Segment-Anything

-We developed our framework based on the Meta AI Segment-Anything model.
+We have developed our framework based on the Meta AI Segment-Anything model.
 For more details regarding the model please visit their Github: https://github.com/facebookresearch/segment-anything